pandurang90/pandurang90.github.io/_posts/2022-1-2-tips-to-stay-hands-on-as-a-manager-or-leader.md

 As you grow in your career from Software Engineer to Tech Lead/Manager, you spend more time in managing, reviewing code, mentoring someone so you get less time with coding.

-So the question how do you stay hands-on with coding.
+So the question is how do you stay hands-on with coding?
 Here are some tips you can follow,

 1. Always remember that as a hands-on manager you are suppose to solve tech debt and not ship features.
 Picking features would mean you end up being busy somewhere else and you risk delivery of particular feature.